-For the next six weeks, the Susquehannock were besieged within their fort, still managing to,
+For the next six weeks, the Susquehannocks remained besieged within their fort, still managing to,

-under cover of darkness, kill 50 English and a number of horses, the latter providing food for
+under cover of darkness, kill 50 English men and a number of horses, the latter for food.

-the Indians.
-Finally, the remaining Susquehannock escaped the siege during the night and
+Finally, the remaining Susquehannocks escaped the siege during the night and

-proceeded to retaliate, massacring and raiding the frontier English plantations primarily
+proceeded to retaliate, raiding the frontier English plantations primarily

 in Virginia.
 When Governor Berkeley rejected their peace overtures, their raids on the

 Virginia frontier continued, precipitating Bacon's Rebellion in 1676.